Skip to Content

 Youth and Community Worker

-Social policy students have gone on to work for Northern Ireland Statistics and Research Agency, the civil service, charities such as the Peter McVerry Trust and Age NI.
-Many go on to further study in social policy at Masters and PhD level.
+Social policy students have gone on to work for Northern Ireland Statistics and Research Agency, the Civil Service, a range of charitable organisations, universities and market research and consultancy organisations.
+Some go on to further study in Social Policy at Masters and PhD level.

 Please also find a video from our School’s dedicated Careers Consultant talking about the careers available to students studying criminology at the web address below: